-A conviction for an offence under section 1, 2 or 6 of the Bribery Act 2010 will result in mandatory debarment for up to five years.
+Under the Public Contracts Regulations 2015, a conviction for an offence under section 1, 2 or 6 of the UKBA will result in mandatory debarment for up to five years.
 The debarment prevents a company from entering into public contracts as a provider, supplier or contractor.

-The EU's 2014 Public Procurement Directive amended the regulations, and clarified that an offence under section 7 does not trigger mandatory debarment.
-However, a conviction under section 7 offence could attract discretionary debarment of three years, which could have a significant impact on a company.
+A conviction for an offence under section 7 of the UKBA does not trigger mandatory debarment, but could attract discretionary debarment of three years, which could have a significant impact on a company.

-Identify and summarise recent landmark decisions or investigations involving foreign bribery.
+Recent decisions and investigations Identify and summarise recent landmark decisions or investigations involving foreign bribery.